richtastic/ff/src/3DR/wiki/app.md

-- better 'edge point' determining

 - if projected location is much different than projected size (eg 2.0), then mark as dead end

+EDGES:
 	-> if small triangles are used => lots of holes
 	-> if large triangles are used => loose detail

-- local curvature seems wrong
-	- seems to also change with sampling density
-		=> auto minimum size the angle such that the curvature results in a triangle size minimum of 2*(cellNeighborhood) => rho = curvature / neighborhoodsize

-- AFTER SURFACE IS TRIANGULATED/TESSELATED: NEED TO MAKE SURE TRIANGLES ARE ALL ORIENTED WITH SAMPLE POINTS -> CLOSEST POINT(s) + dot NORMAL
-	-> GRAPH + PROPAGATING